Wichita Falls Regional Airport: History

 Texas International Airlines began jet service into the airport in 1968 with seven flights a day all operated with McDonnell Douglas DC-9 jetliners.
 Service consisted of five nonstop flights every weekday to Dallas/Fort Worth plus two daily nonstops to Amarillo, three direct one stop flights to Houston and one daily direct one stop flight to Denver as well as direct no change of plane service to New Orleans, Baton Rouge, Harlingen, McAllen and Monterrey, Mexico.

 Rio Airways started service to Wichita Falls in 1971.
-After signing an agreement with Delta Airlines in 1984, its flights were branded Delta Connection.
+After signing an agreement with Delta Air Lines in 1984, its flights were branded Delta Connection.
 Rio Airways discontinued service to Wichita Falls in 1987 due to few passengers aboard its flights.

 As of 1980, passengers flying from Wichita Falls to Dallas and connecting to an American Airlines flight could check in at Metro Airlines' ticket counter in Wichita Falls for both of their flights.
 This was the first time American Airlines had offered such an arrangement.
 Metro Airlines service between Wichita Falls and Dallas was rebranded as American Eagle starting in 1985.

 Texas Star Airlines began providing service from Wichita Falls and Dallas Love Field, Austin, Fort Worth Meacham Airport, and Brownsville in 1981.
 Two years later, it discontinued all service at Wichita Falls, saying the service was no longer worthwhile with one or two passengers on average on each flight.

 Trans-Central Airlines served Wichita Falls for a few months before it went out of business in 1984.
 Air Spirit Airlines also served Wichita Falls for a few months before it went out of business in 1985.

 Atlantic Southeast Airlines began serving Wichita Falls, branded as Delta Connection, in 1986, with flights to Dallas–Fort Worth.
 Atlantic Southeast Airlines ended these flights in 2001 due to a lack of profitability.
 This left American Airlines as the only carrier offering scheduled commercial service to Wichita Falls.